-Finally, we also study the relationship between voting and the decision to exit a firm by selling.
+Finally, we also study the relation between voting and the decision to exit a firm by selling.
 As discussed in the introduction, shareholders have long been viewed as having a choice between exit and voice.
-Li, Maug, and Schwartz-Ziv (2019) study mutual fund trading subsequent to shareholder meetings and find that mutual funds reduce their holdings if the outcome of the election is different from the votes they cast.
-They argue that models in which shareholders hold differences of opinion predict a relationship between voting choices and exit such that disagreeing shareholders exit the firm.
+Li, Maug, and Schwartz-Ziv (2019) study mutual fund trading after shareholder meetings and find that funds reduce their holdings if the outcome of the election is different from the votes they cast.
+Their results are consistent with models with shareholders who hold differences of opinion and exit when they disagree with management.
 We similarly ask whether exit decisions by retail shareholders are related to disagreements with management.